Virtual Exhibition Tour

 A look inside the exhibition

-There are endless ways to explore freedom.
-You can discover some of them in the exhibition.
-If you would like to have a look at the themes of the exhibition in advance, you can find information about the exhibits here.
+There are countless ways to explore freedom.
+If you would like to review the themes of the exhibition, you can find information about the exhibits here.

 What does art have to do with freedom?
 Can art contribute to a liberal society by questioning existing ways of seeing and thinking or by introducing new ones?
 When art encounters censorship, does it fight back or is it destroyed?
 What roles do images of freedom or unfreedom play in different societies?
 What does it mean when images are used for propaganda purposes, for example?
 By the same token, how do visual strategies of resistance function?
 A number of artistic genres, such as architecture, performance and film, play a role in addressing these questions, as do different concepts of freedom.
 Our examples illustrate the complex relationship between art and freedom and the importance of viewing images critically.